powersync-ja/self-host-demo/README.md

 [Sync Rules](https://docs.powersync.com/usage/sync-rules) are currently defined by placing them in `./config/sync_rules.yaml`.

 # Cleanup

-The `setup.sql` script only runs on the first initialization of the container.

 If you want to start from a fresh start: